djcooke/compendium/pages/pomanders.md

   - name: Haste
     image: haste.png
     only_in: PT
     description: 'Renders party able to swiftly execute weaponskills, spells, and auto-attacks'
     tips:
+      - 'Haste effect is 10%'
       - 'Pair with strength to maximize damage output'
   - name: Purification
     image: purification.png
     only_in: PT
     description: 'Removes all curable status ailments from the party, and erects a barrier against the next status ailment suffered'
     tips:
       - 'Use freely, not an important resource'
   - name: Devotion